MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-run-adf-pipeline.md

 > [!NOTE]
 > Data workflows is powered by Apache Airflow.

+> [!NOTE]
-> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Data workflows is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 In this tutorial, you'll build a Directed Acyclic Graph (DAG) in Data workflows that runs the Azure data factory pipeline from the Apache Airflow UI.